mrjacobbloom/react-immutable-tree/README.md

 const tableOfContents = new ImmutableTree();
 tableOfContents.addRootWithData({ title: null });

+// If we don't need the tree to behave immutably yet, the easiest way to build it is using this function const root = tableOfContents.root;
-tableOfContents.root.insertChildWithData({ title: '1.
+root.dangerouslyMutablyInsertChildWithData({ title: '1.
 How I did it' });
-tableOfContents.root.insertChildWithData({ title: '3.
-Why I did it' }); // root is a different object now! tableOfContents.root.insertChildWithData({ title: '2.
-If I did it' }, 1); // optional second argument is index in children list
+root.dangerouslyMutablyInsertChildWithData({ title: '3.
+Why I did it' });
+root.dangerouslyMutablyInsertChildWithData({ title: '2.
+If I did it' }, 1); // optional second argument is index

-// If we don't need the tree to behave immutably yet, it's easier to build a tree
-// that isn't constantly replacing its own nodes.
-You can use this function in that case tableOfContents.root.dangerouslyMutablyInsertChildWithData({ title: '4.
-But...
-I did it...' }, 1);
+// That's because most other functions cause the nodes to replace themselves, dispatch events, etc.

-// Because all ancestors are replaced on every operation, we have to walk the entire tree for every operation tableOfContents.root.children[0].insertChildWithData({ title: '1.1.
+// And since they behave that way, we often have to walk the entire tree for subsequent operations

+tableOfContents.root.children[0].insertChildWithData({ title: '1.1.
 How' });
+tableOfContents.root.children[0].insertChildWithData({ title: '1.3. did' }); // root is a different object now!
 tableOfContents.root.children[0].insertChildWithData({ title: '1.2.
-I' });
-tableOfContents.root.children[0].insertChildWithData({ title: '1.3. did' });
+I' }, 1); // again, optional second argument is index
 tableOfContents.root.children[0].children[2].remove(2);

-// Many functions return the updated version of the node you're operating on, making it easy to keep "transforming" the same node let myNode = tableOfContents.root.children[0];
+// HOWEVER, many functions return the updated version of the node you're operating on, making it easy to keep working with the same node let myNode = tableOfContents.root.children[0];
 myNode = myNode.updateData(oldData => { ...oldData, title: 'my very exciting title' });
 myNode = myNode.insertChildWithData({ title: 'my even more exciting title' });
 myNode = myNode.moveTo(someOtherNode, 2); // No new node is generated for this one, it returns itself.
 Also, optional second arg is index myNode = myNode.remove(); // Same here
 ```

 ## API Refernce